 - Providing instructions for paying taxes and debts

 The table below compares what living trusts and wills offer:

 Massachusetts levies a graduated estate tax on all estates worth more than $1 million.
 Unlike some states, Massachusetts levies this tax on the entire estate, rather than just the amount above the $1 million threshold.
 The tax rates range from 0.8% to 16.0%.

 Massachusetts does not have an inheritance tax or a gift tax.
 However, if you’re inheriting money from someone who lives in a different state, the inheritance laws of that state may apply instead.

 The federal estate tax may also come into play here.
-It’s levied on estates worth at least $12.06 million and $12.92 million, respectively.
+For 2022 and 2023, it’s levied on estates worth at least $12.06 million and $12.92 million, respectively.
 These values are doubled for the estates of married couples.

 Despite the presence of the Uniform Probate Code, a living trust could still be a very useful tool for many people in Massachusetts, but especially for wealthy residents.
 If you think a living trust could work for you, make sure you’re either thinking about all the potential factors or consulting with an expert to help you along the way.

 - Estate planning can get complicated, which is why many people choose to work with a financial professional.
 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.